racheljfu/soundscape-prompt/assets.md

 **Voicemails / video clips from friends and family**
 * Floey, Zac, Josh, Michelle, Daniel, plus my mom and my grandparents **Mystery sound**
+* See CREDITS.md for more information on repurposed assets